edmundwsy/edmundwsy.github.io/_news/announcement_1.md

 inline: true
 ---

-Our paper *FAST-Dynamic-Vision* was accepted to IROS 2021.
+:sparkles: Our paper *FAST-Dynamic-Vision* was accepted to IROS 2021.